joelbarton-io/RB130/prep/study guide topics/concepts.md

 - **What are blocks used for?
 Give examples of specific use cases**
   - deferring implementation to the time of invocation of a method; to do this, we write methods that are general purpose and can specify implementation details in our blocks/procs at the time of invocation
   - alternatively, we use blocks to do sandwich operations (setup -> |block| -> teardown),
+    - a 'before' and 'after' effect; we can use blocks to implement the desired functionality and we can capture some state information and after

 - **How do we write methods that take a block?
 What errors and pitfalls can arise from this and how do we avoid them?**